The 2020 stock market is one for the books. It’s made for huge moves in volatile penny stocks. Prepared traders LOVE this market.

 You need to look at the company with fundamental research and at the stock’s action with technical research.
 This is part of how you identify stocks to trade.

 As your knowledge and account both grow, you can scale up these techniques.
 This means you can potentially apply the skills you develop trading volatile penny stocks to larger positions in the future.

 Good news: finding volatile penny stocks is not rocket science.
 Start with these tips…

 #1 Figure Out Your Risk Tolerance

-Here are two things to consider regarding risk tolerance and high-volatility penny stocks:
+Here are two things to consider regarding risk tolerance and low-priced stocks…

-If you have a small account, you need to start slow, taking small positions and working your way up incrementally.
+How big is your account?
+If you have a small account, you need to start slow, take small positions, and work your way up incrementally.